 All BASIS Curriculum Schools operate independently of each other.
 That means if a student at our school is interested in transferring to a BASIS Curriculum School in the United States, parents must apply directly with the desired school according to that school's application policies.
 There is a transfer of information between the two schools regarding a student's grades, behavioral records, etc., but any student transfer request must be initiated by parents.

 Our school recruits teacher candidates from a wide variety of sources including employee referrals, recruitment agencies, job fairs, unsolicited applications, direct responses to job advertisements, and employee transfer requests.
-At this time, 25% of our teachers have previous work experience at BASIS Curriculum Schools.

 Depending on a student's grades or mid-year enrollment, it may be necessary for some students to attend a teacher's student hours.
 Some students attend their teachers' student hours voluntarily.
 Regardless of the reason, attending student hours is an opportunity for any student to ask their teacher questions not understood in class, get additional instruction from a teacher, or work with a peer tutor or in small study groups under the supervision of a teacher.